 Is the amount of money you can recover in a medical malpractice case capped by law?
-It depends on the which state's law applies.
+Some states have medical malpractice caps, some states have no malpractice caps, and others did have a malpractice cap that was overturned by the statute legislature as unconstitutional.

 - New Mexico**